gbv/beaconspec/appendices.md

 in Section 3.2 of [](#RFC3987).

 The link qualifier MAY result in an additional triple with a literal value as RDF object.
-For instance the following link, in BEACON text:
+For instance the following link, in a Beacon text file:

     #QUALIFIER: http://www.w3.org/2000/01/rdf-schema#label
     http://example.org|example|http://example.com